singlestone/devops-iva/README.md

 DevOps InnovateVA
 =================
-This repository contains application and infrastructure code to provision an AWS VPC with a Jenkins server that polls this repository and a Tomcat application server that executes the application code.
+This repository contains the presentation slides, application and infrastructure code that supports the DevOps DeMystified talk.
+We suggest starting with the  slides (PDF) in the root directory for an overview and from there exploring the directories and files for the code that runs the live demo.
+This code provisions an AWS VPC with a Jenkins server that polls this repository and a Tomcat application server that executes the application code.
 The application is a simple Spring MVC Java app that is capable of displaying text messages and their senders via the third-party service Twilio.
 The application writes to a DynamoDB table in Amazon and the UI displays the values stored in the database.

 Prerequisites
 =================